Korey0sh1/IoT_vuln/TOTOLINK/T10_V2/lib-cste_modules-wps.md

 Attack Demo
 ========
-Because of Lazy binding mechanism，so we can send some short dirty data at first, the execute our exploit.<br>
+Because of Lazy binding mechanism，so we can send some short dirty data at first, then execute our exploit.<br>

-get the reverse shell
+Get the reverse shell!
 ![](https://github.com/Korey0sh1/IoT_vuln/blob/main/TOTOLINK/T10_V2/1.jpg)